Gavriil1/CI_PP3_BJ/README.md

 ### User Goals

-- Play a fun game.
+- Play a fun and interesting game.
-- Receive anotation from the game to make the game enjoyable.
+- Practice the game to improve his skills.
-- Well designed game when the text of the game is easy readable

 ### Site Owner Goals

 - Create user friendly and intiutive environment for the game.
-- Create a game that save log file of the game.
+- Create a game that save all events of a game in a log file.
-- Create a code which collect statistics about results of the game.
+- Estimate propabilities for a casino to win, lose or draw.

 ## User Experience